 The Division of Hematology and Oncology is a key component of the expanding GW Cancer Center.
 We diagnose and offer innovative treatments for all types of solid tumors.
 We have a dedicated group of physicians with international reputations who focus on hematologic malignancies, including myelodysplasia and leukemia, lymphoma and multiple myeloma.
 Our stem cell transplant and cellular immunotherapy program is expanding.
 Two Gynecologic Oncology experts see their patients with cancer in our clinic space.

 Multi-disciplinary care plans involving medical oncology, radiation oncology and surgeons are provided by teams in many specialty areas, including cancers of the head and neck, lung, breast, GI system (colon, stomach. liver, gall bladder) and GU system (kidney, bladder, prostate).

 We have a range of unique programs, including a busy high-risk genetic counseling program, as well as a joint oncology-dermatology clinic managing high risk cutaneous malignancies and cutaneous toxicities of targeted cancer therapies.

 We maintain a robust and growing clinical trials program.
-More information on this is available at the GW Cancer Center website.
+More information on the Clinical Trials Office is available from the GW Cancer Center website.